 BSB41419 Certificate IV in Work Health and Safety Course

 At Mine Training Australia, we are committed to providing high-quality, practical training solutions that foster a safer, more productive work environment.
-Our team, based in the vibrant city of Perth, is proud to offer the BSB41419 Certificate IV in Work Health and Safety, a nationally recognized qualification designed to turn you into an expert in workplace health and safety protocols.
+Our team, based in the vibrant city of Perth, is proud to offer our WHS Course (BSB41419 Certificate IV in Work Health and Safety), a nationally recognized qualification designed to turn you into an expert in workplace health and safety protocols.

 The BSB41419 Certificate IV in Work Health and Safety is an essential qualification for anyone seeking to further their career in industries where health and safety are of critical importance.
 This course provides the skills and knowledge required to participate in an organisation’s work health and safety (WHS) management systems.

 Upon completion of this course, you will be equipped to: